Co-authored with: Sandro Cabral and Sergio Lazzarini

 Stage: R&R at Management Science.

-We deploy a randomized controlled trial (RCT) to examine the impact of diverse modes of delivering digital business trainings, i.e., how the degree of automation within the learning platform influences the knowledge acquisition and performance outcomes of small entrepreneurs in underserved regions.
+We deploy a field experiment to examine the impact of diverse modes of delivering digital business training programs, i.e., how the degree of automation within the learning platform influences the knowledge acquisition and performance outcomes of small entrepreneurs in underserved regions.

 Co-authored with: Carlos Inoue and Sandro Cabral